opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/cluster-settings.md

 - `cluster.routing.allocation.node_concurrent_incoming_recoveries` (Dynamic, integer): Configures how many concurrent incoming shard recoveries are allowed to occur on a node.
 Default is `2`.

-- `cluster.routing.allocation.node_concurrent_outgoing_recoveries` (Dynamic, integer): Configures how many concurrent outgoing shard recoveries are allowed to happen on a node.
+- `cluster.routing.allocation.node_concurrent_outgoing_recoveries` (Dynamic, integer): Configures how many concurrent outgoing shard recoveries are allowed to occur on a node.
 Default is `2`.

 - `cluster.routing.allocation.node_concurrent_recoveries` (Dynamic, string): Used to set `cluster.routing.allocation.node_concurrent_incoming_recoveries` and `cluster.routing.allocation.node_concurrent_outgoing_recoveries` to the same value.